 Additionally, Susan became involved in leadership activities through her professional association with the Georgia School Counselors Association.
 Her leadership activities included editing the Professional Journal and Newsletter of the Association, and serving as President of GSCA in 2005-2006.

-One of her specific areas of interest as an LPC is to assist young people in successfully negotiating the challenges of childhood, adolescence, and young adulthood by developing positive social skills, tools for academic success.
+One of her specific areas of interest as a Licensed Professional Counselor is to assist young people in successfully negotiating the challenges of childhood, adolescence, and young adulthood by developing positive social skills, coping strategies for their emotional challenges, and tools for academic success.

 In the years she has been working as an LPC she has also been trained in various clinical strategies for use with adults as well as children in helping them with emotional regulation and coping with difficulties in their lives.
 She incorporates the use of Cognitive Behavior Therapies along with evidenced based Mindfulness Strategies to assist her clients.
 She sees clients in the Marietta and Acworth offices.